 The medicine I was given yesterday really has helped me feel better.
-Plus the 11 hours of sleep I got last night has really helped me.
-I’m still not at 100% but I’m at least at 70%.
+Plus, the 11 hours of sleep I got last night have really helped me.
+I’m still not at 100%, but I’m at least at 70%.
 Much better than I was feeling 3 days ago.

 My father-in-law had diabetes and blood pressure issues.
 For a few years at Christmas time, I would buy him treats he could enjoy.
 These treats contained low sugar and low sodium.
-He also couldn’t swallow almonds all that well and I would buy him lots of almonds.
-He kindly told me not to any more.
-Plus he hated coconut.
+He also couldn’t swallow almonds all that well, and I would buy him lots of almonds.
+He kindly told me not to anymore.
+Plus, he hated coconut.
 So what did I get him?
-I would go to Trader’s Joe and get him various nuts but not almonds with no salt, pumpkin butter, and Larabars.
+I would go to Trader Joe’s and get him various nuts, but not almonds, with no salt, pumpkin butter, and Larabars.

-This Christmas I had planned to make him some homemade ones.
-In fact, I bought the dates the Friday before his death.
+This Christmas, I had planned to make him some homemade ones.
+In fact, I bought the dates on the Friday before his death.
 It took a month or so after his death to make the homemade ones for myself.
-I ended up making coconut cream ones which I know he would have hated.
+I ended up making coconut cream ones, which I know he would have hated.

 Let me tell you, they are delicious!!!!!
 I would take one of those and a cheese stick and would be set for breakfast.
 Yummo!